riyas90cse/oompa-loomba-crud/README.md

 ### Deployment Instructions

-We have Used Docker for containerization and docker-compose for deployment in our project, for further detailed information about deployment go the location mentioned below and see the detailed specifications.
+Docker has been used for containerization and docker compose for deployment in the project, for further detailed information about deployment, go to `documentations` folder and see the detailed instructions given in [Deployment.md](https://github.com/riyas90cse/oompa-loomba-crud/blob/main/documentations/Deployment.md) file.

-1. Go to documentations folder
-2. Follow the Instructions given in Deployment.md file [link](https://github.com/riyas90cse/oompa-loomba-crud/blob/main/documentations/Deployment.md)

 ### Solution Approach

 ###### API Contract Specs

-The API Specs Contract Documentation is find in the Api-contract.md from the documentations folder. [link](https://github.com/riyas90cse/oompa-loomba-crud/blob/main/documentations/Api-contract.md)
+The API Specs Contract Documentation is find in the [Api-contract.md](https://github.com/riyas90cse/oompa-loomba-crud/blob/main/documentations/Api-contract.md) from the `documentations` folder.

-###### Author
-    Name  : Mohamed Riyas
-    Email : riyas90cse@gmail.com

-###### Tools & Techology Stack Used
+###### Tools & Technology Stack Used
 * Java 11
 * Spring Boot
 * MongoDB